Tux/Release-Checklist/Checklist.md

 If every line of your code is tested, not only do you prevent unexpected breakage, but you also make sure that most corner cases are tested.
 Besides that, it will probably confront your with questions like "What can I possibly do to get into this part of my code?".
-Which may cause optimisations and other fun.
+Which may cause optimizations and other fun.

 [Devel::Cover](https://metacpan.org/pod/Devel::Cover)